ironcore-dev/ironcore/docs/development/documentation.md

 Together with the comments in the corresponding type files `go generate` will call the `gen-crd-api-reference-doc` command to generate the output in the `/docs/api-reference` folder.

 This project contains a `Makefile` routine to generate the reference documentation for all types.
-So in case you change any of the types in the `apis` folder just run
+In case you change any of the types in the `apis` folder just run

 ```shell
 make docs